wernight/docker-plex-media-server/README.md

   * Using `wernight/plex-media-server:latest` (default) – To upgrade to the latest public version do again a `docker pull wernight/plex-media-server` and restart your container; that should be it.
 You may use a *tagged version* to use a fixed or older version as well.
 It works as described here.
   * Using `wernight/plex-media-server:autoupdate` (for users who want the really latest) – Installs the latest public or **Plex Pass** release each time the container starts.
 It has a few differences compared to what is described here:
       * Runs as `root` initially so it can install Plex (required), after that it runs as `plex` user.
       * Supports PlexPass: Premium users get to download newer versions shortly before they get public.
-For that it's recommended that you [find your X-Plex-Token](https://support.plex.tv/hc/en-us/articles/204059436-Finding-your-account-token-X-Plex-Token) then specify it:
+For that either specify `PLEX_LOGIN` and `PLEX_PASSWORD` or preferably `X_PLEX_TOKEN`:

             $ docker run -d --restart=always -v ~/plex-config:/config -v ~/Movies:/media --net=host -p 32400:32400 -e X_PLEX_TOKEN='<my_x_plex_token>' wernight/plex-media-server:autoupdate